Team-building games for companies, organizations, and teams

 Project teams, leadership, coordination

-Process: 2 minutes planning phase (without touching), then 6 minutes construction time with a stopwatch.
-Afterwards, reflection: Who leads?
+Procedure: 2 minutes planning phase (no touching), then 6 minutes building time with stopwatch.
+Afterwards reflection: Who leads?
 Who mediates?
-What rule was missing?
+Which rule was missing?

-Tool: Froebel Tower – Team game for communication, leadership & coordination
+Tool: Fröbel Tower – team game for communication, leadership & coordination

 If you want to reduce misunderstandings and get “on the same page” faster.